WasmEdge/docs/docs/contribute/source/plugin/tensorflow.md

 # Build WasmEdge With WasmEdge-Tensorflow Plug-in

+The WasmEdge-TensorFlow plug-in is a software component that extends the functionality of the WasmEdge runtime.
+It allows developers to perform TensorFlow model inference with similar APIs to Python.
+The plug-in is designed for Rust to WebAssembly applications and depends on the TensorFlow C library for its operations.

 ## Prerequisites

 The prerequisites of the WasmEdge-Tensorflow plug-in is the same as the WasmEdge building environment on the [Linux platforms](../os/linux.md) or [MacOS platforms](../os/macos.md).